AlirieGray/Core-Git-Branching/Script.md

 ## Plot

 Evan woke to the sound of traffic, the sky was gray.
-Evan checks his mail as he eats his typical breakfast.
+Evan checks his mail as he eats his typical breakfast of toast and an egg.
 He has received a strange note from a man who calls himself Gary Gygax.
-After his typical breakfast of toast and an egg he left for school.
+After his breakfast, he left for school.
 Normally Evan would have walked down Bleaker street, but today there was construction and he decided to take Flanders behind the zoo.

 Being on time was not one of Evan’s specialities today would prove to be no different.